• Skip to main content

 In addition to spa treatments and cooking classes, guests can sign up for some lessons in Thai kickboxing, Muay Thai, with a professional fighter, or get a sacred tattoo in the ancient Southeast Asian tradition of Sak Yant, in a specially consecrated space.
 A private speedboat shuttles guests between the hotel and Sathorn Central Pie near Saphan Taksin BTS station.

-Book The Siam online with our booking partner Booking.com
+Book The Siam with our booking partners.

 Best Bangkok Riverside Hotels on the Chao Phraya River From Luxury Resorts to Heritage Hotels